ThanasisNidriotis/ReadMeTestingGrounds/soundwave/SoundwaveReadMe.md

      - Getchar()
      - Putchar()
      - fprintf()

      Which are used in the same way as in the Info subprogram.
-     - atoi() / atof() which are used in order to convert the string the user inputs as a second argument, into a either an integer for atoi() or a double for atof()
+     - strtod() which is used in order to convert the string the user inputs as a second argument, into a double.